Divine Ancestors: Find Out If You Descend From a Celtic God or Goddess!

 The King of the Tuatha De Dannan, the divine race of Celtic Irish gods, may be an ancestor of yours.
 Nuada is also known as Nechten and he’s the husband of the goddess Boann.
 As a warrior god, if his blood runs through your veins, you undoubtedly took on some of his characteristics.
 The Delbhna Nuadat was a group of lords who claimed ownership over a portion of land in modern County Roscommon.

 If you or your ancestors have one of these surnames, you can claim descent from the god Nuada:

 8. Macha: Sun Goddess and Ancestral Mother

 Macha is a sun goddess, a sovereignty goddess of Ulster, and one of the three sisters of The Morrigan.
 She’s associated with the earth, horses, war, love and fertility.
+Macha is also a fierce mother goddess who protects her children and descendants.
 Like her other divine counterparts here, she is also a divine ancestor to many Irish people today through the Ui Meith clans.

 If you have this name or your ancestors carry one of these surnames, you descend from Macha:

 Maybe you realized you descend from an ancient Celtic god or goddess.
 But now you’re wondering what to do with this information?
 It’s up to you what you do with the information.
 I’m not saying anyone is necessarily a god or that your ancestor was a god, I’m saying that these clans claimed it.
 This is similar to how the Egyptian pharaohs claimed to be gods or descend from the gods.
 It gave people status and probably fueled their religious rites and beliefs.